trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 Our work on [zlib-rs](/initiatives/data-compression/) put us on the path to improving the performance of state machines.
 Complex state machines are niche but foundational to many programs, such as parsers, interpreters, and networking protocols.

-This work has now resulted in [RFC 3720](https://github.com/rust-lang/rfcs/pull/3720) and a [`#[loop_match]`](https://github.com/rust-lang/rust/pull/138780) language experiment.
+This work has resulted in a [`#[loop_match]`](https://github.com/rust-lang/rust/pull/138780) language experiment.
 This language experiment achieves a **2.7X** speedup on some parsers, and a **7%** speedup in a zlib-rs benchmark.
 Exact numbers are [here](https://github.com/rust-lang/rust-project-goals/issues/258#issuecomment-2732965199), and a blog post explaining loop-match is [here](/blog/improving-state-machine-code-generation/).

-Part of the work in this initiative is a 2025h1 Rust project goal, see [improved state machine codegen](https://github.com/rust-lang/rust-project-goals/issues/258).

 ### Work plan

-Work on milestone 1, *State machine codegen*, and milestone 2, *Identify performance bottlenecks*, is in progress, see our [workplan](/initiatives/workplans/codegen/).
+Work is in progress, see our [workplan](/initiatives/workplans/codegen/) for details.

-For the next phase we are preparing a plan and seeking funding.
-Are you interested in supporting our effort to make Rust faster?
-Contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org).
+The work includes:
+- the 2025H1 Rust Project Goal, ["improved state machine codegen"](https://github.com/rust-lang/rust-project-goals/issues/258), and
+- the 2026 Rust Project Goal ["Explicit tail calls & loop_match"](https://rust-lang.github.io/rust-project-goals/2026/tail-call-loop-match.html)

+We're seeking funding for the tail calls project goal (Milestone 3 in the [workplan](/initiatives/workplans/codegen/)).
+Please [get in touch with us](/support), if you are interested in financially supporting our effort.

 ### Acknowledgements